Configuring FTL

 health_check: # Optional but recommended

-path: /health # Health check endpoint
+path: / # Health check endpoint

-interval: 10s # Check interval
+interval: 10s # Frequency of health checks

-timeout: 5s # Check timeout
+timeout: 5s # Timeout for each check

-retries: 3 # Retries before marking unhealthy
+retries: 3 # Number of retries before considering the service unhealthy

 routes: # Required: HTTP routing rules